Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/odsApi_versioned_docs/version-7.3/platform-dev-guide/features/serialized-data.md

 resource's data must be loaded for both read and write scenarios, this improvement will provided benefit to all Data Management resource requests.

+To support this feature, a new `AggregateData` column has been added to every aggregate root table in the ODS to store the serialized binary data, as follows:

+* SQL Server - `varbinary(8000)`
+* PostgreSQL - `bytea`

 On the read side, the API is able to provide the response using only the serialized data stored in the `AggregateData` column rather than needing to execute a potentially large batch of SQL.
 The following listing shows the SQL